abjt14/animotion-css/README.md

 # Animotion.css

-Animotion.css is a minimalistic CSS version to animate objects using transitions.
+Animotion.css is a minimalistic CSS library to animate objects using transitions.

 # Website